Skip to main content

 • Nio has sunk 18 billion yuan (~$2.49 billion / €2.28 billion / £1.96 billion) into swap infrastructure; each station needs ~60 daily swaps to break even, yet the network average is only 35.

-• By end-2026, BYD targets 20,000 flash stations — more than all competing swap networks combined — putting 90% of urban China within 5 km of a 1,500 kW plug.
+• By end-2026, BYD targets 20,000 flash stations - more than all competing swap networks combined.

-🔋What Is the 5-Minute Charging Revolution — and Why Does It Matter?
+What Is the 5-Minute Charging Revolution - and Why Does It Matter?

 For years, EV sceptics had one killer argument: you can't charge a battery as fast as you fill a tank.
 The battery-swap industry - led in China by Nio, CATL, and Aulton - offered a shortcut: skip the charging entirely and physically swap a depleted battery for a fully charged one in roughly 3 minutes.
 It looked brilliant.
 It also cost a fortune.